ricardoom/decolonizingnewmexico/content/the-context-framework/time.md

 In 1883, when the city of Santa Fe was bypassed by the railroad, a group of community leaders — consisting  of 12 Anglo men and one sole Hispano — created an anniversary celebration in order to attract business investments and tourism[^2].

+{{< dynamicImage
+  fileID="v1598883686"
+  imageName="Tertio-Millenial"
+  alt="another image from the website" caption=""
+    >}}

+The 1883 Tertio Millennial Exposition was a forty-five day extravaganza commemorating 333 years of European settlement in Santa Fe.
+Historian and Santa Fe native Charles Montgomery, has written about this events as follows:

 > The organizers knew perfectly well that the first official Spanish colony was established in 1598, not 1550, and that Santa Fe was not founded until 1610.
 But none of that really mattered.
 To draw the attention of eastern newspapers, they chose a date that justified an elaborate commemoration, complete with a rousing, if chaotic, potpourri of historical costumes and tableaus.
 The only resemblance of historical coherence came in late July, when organizers staged a trio of historical pageants, each of which was meant to recall the dramatic events of a single century.
 On the first two days, richly attired Spanish conquistadores and Franciscan priests shared the stage with Apaches, Zunis, and Pueblos.
 Day three, featuring the coming of American soldiers, brought spectators up to the modern period.[^3]

 The celebration failed on many levels, including financially, where, according to Montgomery, it did not attract the desired capital investments and tourism, which was looming, but yet not fully developed.
 The inclination of the organizers to leverage culture, including history and the arts, was a good one; however, the failure came from a lack of imagination and the alignment of values that placed the residents of the community at the forefront.
 Aside from a temporal frame that was completely falsely constructed, organizers instead drew upon stereotypical representation of both Hispanic and Native Americans in which people were depicted as static and frozen in time.
 This wholly fabricated exposition embodied the elements of all those events that would follow, including forefronting a celebration of conquest, and the use of static moments as well as the use of the icon of the conquistadores.
 If the event had been invented largely by Anglo power brokers, the elite Hispanos not only relished in the narrative, but donned the roles to portray it.
 Felipe Delgado, for instance, proudly portrayed Coronado and Major Jose D. Sena, “attired as a Spanish Chieftain,” characterized the conquerors and “their descendants here gathered” as “Spaniards.”[^4] Thus, the framework for selective elements of the past had been established, which would continued to be solidified in the decades to come.